khoongwk/tp/docs/UserGuide.md

 ### 4.2.
 Service Manager (Done by Hans Sebastian Tirtaputra)

+Homerce knows that being able to keep track of your services is important to run your home-based beauty salon effectively.
-This feature allows you to manage the services that your home-based beauty salon provides.
+Thus, this feature allows you to manage the services that your home-based beauty salon provides.
 You can record the following information about your services: `TITLE`, `DURATION` and `PRICE`.

 #### 4.2.1.
 Service Manager Command Parameters